auth0-samples/auth0-ios-swift-sample/Sample-01/README.md

 ### 3. Configure Auth0.swift

-Back in Xcode, rename the `Auth0.plist.example` file to `Auth0.plist`, and replace the placeholder `{CLIENT_ID}` and `{DOMAIN}` values with the Client ID and Domain of your Auth0 application.
+Rename the `Auth0.plist.example` file to `Auth0.plist`, and replace the placeholder `{CLIENT_ID}` and `{DOMAIN}` values with the Client ID and Domain of your Auth0 application.
 If you are using a [Custom Domain](https://auth0.com/docs/brand-and-customize/custom-domains), use the value of your Custom Domain instead of the value from the settings page.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>